 Except as otherwise specifically provided in this chapter, the statutory provisions or rules of the Department of Transportation in Chs.
 340 to 348, Wis.
 Stats., describing and defining regulations with respect to vehicles and traffic, exclusive of any provisions therein for which the statutory penalty is a fine or term of imprisonment, are hereby adopted and by reference made a part of this chapter as if fully set forth herein.
 Any act required to be performed or prohibited by any statute or rules of the Department of Transportation incorporated herein by reference is required or prohibited by this chapter.
-Any future amendments, revisions or modifications of the statutes or rules of the Department of this chapter in order to secure uniform statewide regulations of traffic on the highways, streets and alleys of Wisconsin.
+Any future amendments, revisions or modifications of the statutes or rules of the Department of Transportation incorporated herein are intended to be made part of this chapter in order to secure uniform statewide regulations of traffic on the highways, streets and alleys of Wisconsin.